Floyd Mayweather to fight in more exhibitions, exceeded cash estimate

-Floyd Mayweather has more exhibition fights up his sleeve after making more money than expected on New Year’s Eve in Japan.
+Floyd Mayweather has more exhibition fights up to his sleeve after making more money than expected on New Year’s Eve in Japan.

-The soon-to-be 42 year-old battered kickboxer Tensin Nasukawa in one round of a RIZIN-staged contest.
+The soon-to-be 42-year-old battered kickboxer Tensin Nasukawa in one round of a RIZIN-staged contest.
 Mayweather was due to make a staggering $9 million his trouble.

-Mayweather now plans to compete again in the near future.
+Mayweather now plans to compete again shortly.

 “You know what’s crazy?
 The exhibition was supposed to be $9M, but I end up making $10 million,” Mayweather told Fight Hub TV.

 “Am I having more exhibitions?
 Probably so.
 Most likely, yeah.
 I got about $80 million on the table worth of exhibitions.”

 Included in the eight-figure offers is a place for Gervonta Davis to travel to Japan in the coming months.